Mailman (City Letter Carrier)

 I got a mail from USCIS on 3rd in my mailbox (I didn't know about it) A new mailman took my letters from my mailbox on 11th, he said my mail box was full so he took it and returned it to USCIS on 11th.
 He took my name off the box too can he do tht

-Asked by ANUJ almost 12 years ago
+Asked by ANUJ over 12 years ago

 I have no idea if he was allowed to Do that.
 If a mailbox is full and the mail is unclaimed, I am not sure I'd automatically send it back or take a name out of the box (not that we have names in the box where I deliver mail---single family homes).
 I'm sorry that i don't have much more insight into your problem. know that dealing with USCIS for a replacement letter may not be that easy Either being a government bureaucracy.